Moresby, Cumbria

-Moresby is a small village and civil parish in the Borough of Copeland in Cumbria, England.
+Moresby is a civil parish in Cumbria, England.
 It had a population of 1,280 at the 2001 census, increasing to 1,997 at the 2011 Census.
+Most people live in Low Moresby on the east side of the A595, or Moresby Parks, a larger village south of Low Moresby.

+Toponymy

+The " 'bȳ of Maurice'... a saint popular on the continent."

+'Bȳ' is Old Norse and means 'hamlet', 'village'.

-Moresby sits on Cumbria's west coast.
-Moresby Hall is one of only three Grade I listed buildings in Copeland.
+Moresby Hall in Parton, close to Moresby, is a Grade I listed building.
 The name of the hall and the village is thought to come from a family who settled in the area.

-There was a Roman fort at Moresby, believed to have been called Gabrosentum, the perimeter banks of which can be seen in aerial photos and on the ground.
-St Bridget's Church is in the northeast corner of the fort site.
-The church and Moresby Hall lie on the west side of the A595, but most people live in Low Moresby on the east side, or Moresby Parks, a larger village south of Low Moresby.

-Etymology

-The " 'bȳ of Maurice'... a saint popular on the continent."

-'Bȳ' is Old English from the Old Norse 'býr', meaning 'hamlet', 'village'.

 Governance

 An electoral ward in the same name exists.
 This ward is not the complete area of Moresby parish and at the 2011 Census had a population of 1,448.